GrowCab/GC_hardware/dev_docs/README.md

 where GC_hardware is the full or relative path to the project folder.

-Finally, to execute the deamon:
+Finally, to execute the daemon:

 ```bash
 python -m HardwareController